youlez/INSOR/wp-content/plugins/booking/readme.txt

  - Get ready for our biggest update yet!
 Enjoy a new booking engine, improved performance, structured settings, an enhanced UI, and a smoother booking process with the new booking confirmation section.
 Paid versions bring features like time-slot capacity for multiple bookings per time-slot and more.
 Find more at [this page](https://wpbookingcalendar.com/updates/whats-new-in-booking-calendar-update-9-8/)

 == Upgrade Notice ==
+= 10.8 =
+Configure the booking form structure as a multi-step wizard to guide users through the booking process step-by-step and define the number of columns in the booking form (in free version).

 = 10.7 =
 Easy Setup Wizard for quick booking calendar configuration of essential booking settings.